Go blissfully off the packed trail and get the skishoe feeling.

 You can compare Trackers Skishoes to a mountain bike.
 If you cycle on paved roads all the time, then a road bike works better because it lets you go faster and farther.
 But if you want to venture off-road on dirt and gravel or single-track trails, then a mountain bike fills the bill.
 Likewise, cross-country skis work fine for packed and groomed trails, but if you want to venture off those, skishoes take you to another level.

 We have skishoes available.
-The website ordering function is down for the off-season.
-To place an order, call us at 570-713-4812 for a phone credit card transaction.
+To place an order, use the website orering function or call us at 570-713-4812 for a phone credit card transaction.
 Or e-mail us first with your information, and we'll call you back.
 Free Shipping!

 Part of our mission is to reach out to ski, hiking, outdoor, and snowshoeing clubs as well as ski and outdoor shops and winter events in spreading the word of skishoeing.
 Let us know if you’d like us to come to your area for a demo or to participate in your event.
 We’ll see if we can arrange it.